Know before you burn

 State regulations allow fire departments to burn structures for staff or equipment training purposes.
 If you are interested in demolishing a structure for a fire department training burn, complete the following steps.

 - If the burning includes a building, submit a demolition notification to the DNR Asbestos Removal and Notification Program.

 - Remove asphalt shingles and asphalt and plastic siding unless these materials are considered necessary to the fire department practice.

 - Remove all material containing asbestos, so as to be in compliance with ch.
 NR 447, Wis.
 Adm.
 Code.
 See Asbestos removal and notification for more information and staff contacts.

 - Obtain any necessary burning permits.
 If the structure is in an incorporated city or village, check local ordinances and requirements.

-- Dispose of ash from the burned structure, when cool, in a landfill approved by the department.
-The department may approve alternate ash disposal sites if groundwater and surface water quality will not be affected.
+- Dispose of ash from the burned structure, when cool, in a landfill approved by the DNR.
+The DNR may approve alternate ash disposal sites if groundwater and surface water quality will not be affected.
 Contact the DNR waste management specialist for your county to discuss the approval of alternative ash disposal methods.

 State regulations allow controlled burns for forest or wildlife habitat management or wildfire control, also referred to as prescribed burns.